msmdev/MalariaVaccineEfficacyPrediction/README.md

 preprocessed_whole_data.csv and preprocessed_selective_data.csv
 ```

-### Prediction performance assesment of the multitask-SVM in comparison to state-of-the-art methods
+### Prediction performance assesment of the multitask SVM in comparison to state-of-the-art methods
 Here we give a short introduction how to run the 10-times repeated nested stratisfied 5-fold cross-validation
-for the multitask-SVM and the two state-of-the-art-methods, namely regularized logistic regression (RLR) and
+for the multitask SVM and the two state-of-the-art-methods, namely regularized logistic regression (RLR) and
 single-task-SVM.
 The Random Forest (RF) approach from Veletta and Recker et. al can be found
 [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005812).
 However, we stronly advise
 not to run the prediction performance evaluation on a simple machine because it is computationally intensive.
 ### Arguments

 ```
-# execute multitask-SVM
+# execute multitask SVM
 ./run_rncv_multitask_r.sh

 # execute RLR